-Spring in the San Juans is not easily described.
+Spring in the San Juan Mountains is Not Easily Described.

-Late snows melt and the mountains literally explode with life.
-One day the cloak of winter is tied tightly, while, what seems like the very next moment, rivers rush, trees and shrubs green-up, and the varied species of high country inhabitants emerge to enjoy this treasure-laden land.
+Each spring, late snows melt, and the mountains explode with life.
+One day, the cloak of winter is tied tightly, while, what seems like the very next moment, rivers rush, trees and shrubs green-up, and the varied species of high country inhabitants emerge to enjoy this treasure-laden land.

-With backcountry roads and trails just opening and becoming passable to foot, hoof and tire traffic, and streams and lakes abandoning their icy shells, springtime is the perfect time to visit Lake City and Hinsdale County and experience the pristine solitude and beauty of its high country places.
+With backcountry roads and trails just opening and becoming passable to foot, hoof, and tire traffic and streams and lakes abandoning their icy shells, springtime is the perfect time to visit Lake City and experience the pristine solitude and beauty of its high country places.

 - Seasonal lodging facilities begin opening late April or early May, with some offering springtime discounts.

 - The Alpine Loop, with Cinnamon and Engineer passes, typically opens at the beginning of June.

 - The majority of visitors begin arriving in July, which means minimal spring traffic on roads, trails, and at fishing and recreational spots.